 There are many scuba diving and snorkeling spots near Mykonos.
 There are many good diving and snorkeling spots around the island include shipwrecks and reefs with good visibility.

-Grab a mask and fins and explore the underwater scenery in Malaga.
+Malaga has a few good snorkeling spots.
 Water temperatures are mild enough for diving or snorkeling near Malaga.
 For the best diving, head to Cala del Canuelo Beach.
 Closer by, Penon del Cuervo Beach offers diving and snorkeling as well.

 Mykonos provides a better beach experience than Malaga.